When You Don’t Know What to Send a Caregiver

 A different kind of support for someone who’s caregiving

-For three years, I was a live-in caregiver for my mom with Alzheimer's — while working full time, raising a teenager alone, and trying to hold everything together.
+For three years, I was a live-in caregiver for my mom with Alzheimer's.
+I was working full time, raising a teenager alone, and trying to hold everything together.

 Nothing about it felt heroic.
 It just felt heavy.